Kamperhub/kamperhub-app/FUTURE_DEVELOPMENT.md

 By making the "Traveller Profile" truly optional and clearly communicating its benefits, you empower users to choose their level of personalization, which builds trust and encourages engagement with your advanced AI features.

+#### What This Means for Your "Traveller Profile":
+*   **Massive Head Start:** A significant chunk of the technical data needed for AI features like "Predictive Route Intelligence" is already being captured on the vehicle specs pages.
+This means your AI has direct access to critical inputs like dimensions and weight without needing a separate profile form for that.
+*   **Implicit Personalization:** Your AI can start providing intelligent recommendations based on this existing data immediately.
+If it knows your caravan is 3.5T, it doesn't need to ask for "heavy vehicle" preference – it knows!
+*   **Simplifies "Optionality":** It makes the "Traveller Profile" lighter and more palatable.
+Users have already provided vehicle data for core features; now, the optional parts can focus on subjective preferences.

+#### Refocusing the "Optional Traveller Profile":
+Since core vehicle/caravan specs are covered, the optional profile would now primarily focus on the qualitative and behavioral aspects that enhance personalization.
+This would involve collecting data like:
+*   **Personal Interests & Travel Style:**
+    *   Hobbies: hiking, fishing, photography, historical sites, food & wine experiences, etc.
+    *   Preferences: quiet campsites, bustling towns, off-grid.
+    *   Travel pace: fast-paced, leisurely, blend.
+*   **Travel Companions:**
+    *   Pets?
+(Yes/No, type/size for pet-friendly POIs)
+    *   Kids?
+(Ages for kid-friendly activities)
+*   **Learning from Usage:** Even without explicit input, GenKit can still learn from their behavior:
+    *   Types of campsites they prefer (free camping, national parks, luxury resorts).
+    *   Activities they frequently engage in.
+    *   Places they save or search for.

 ### Newly Suggested Feature Ideas

 *   **Internal Campsite/POI Review & Rating System:**